Topical Steroid Withdrawals and Steroid Phobia

 @ampernaskin Topical Steroid Withdrawal is a major issue people suffer through after prolonged use of topical steroids but is not often spoken about enough!
 We are using our platform to help spread awareness of topical steroid withdrawal. #tsw #tswwarrior #topicalsteroidwithdrawal #topicalsteroidaddiction #topicalsteroidwithdrawals #topicalsteroidwithdrawluk #topicalsteroidwithdrawalsolution ♬ original sound - Amperna® Skincare

-So, the big question is, if there are safer alternatives to help soothe eczema flare ups, especially in children, wouldn’t you rather use those as opposed to steroids that may cause you serious health problems down the track?
-Wouldn’t you rather manage your concerns through diet and avoiding exacerbators instead?
+So, the big question is, if there are safer alternatives to help soothe eczema flare-ups, especially in children, wouldn’t you rather use those as opposed to steroids that may cause you serious health problems down the track?

 AMPERNA® Topical Steroid Withdrawals